igorekpotworek/money-transfer/README.md

 Additionally, endpoints to create and retrieve bank accounts were created.
 The first (POST method) is used to create an account with initial balance (must be positive).
 After a successful request account object is returned with the generated account id.
-The second (GET method) can be used to retrieve the current balance of the account.
+The second one (GET method) can be used to retrieve the current balance of the account.

 ### Create account
 ```